IBM/aspera-cli/docs/README.erb.md

 #### <a id="multisession"></a>Support of multi-session

-Multi session, i.e. starting a transfer of a file set using multiple sessions (one `ascp` process per session) is supported on "direct" and "node" agents, not yet on connect.
+Multi session, i.e. starting a transfer of a file set using multiple sessions (one `ascp` process per session) is supported on `direct` and `node` agents, not yet on connect.

-- when agent=node :
+- `--transfer=node`

 ```bash
 --ts=@json:'{"multi_session":10,"multi_session_threshold":1}'